sourcemeta/jsontoolkit/README.markdown

 `JSON from(std::nullptr_t | const std::string & | bool | std::int64_t | double)`

-Create a JSON document from a set of supported basic C++ types.
+This function creates a JSON document from a set of supported basic C++ types.
 For example:

 ```c++
 #include <jsontoolkit/json.h>